graphgeeks-lab/gigi-blog/README.md

 # GiGi Blog

 Welcome to the **GiGi Blog**!
-This repository is dedicated to sharing knowledge and insights on graph technology, data visualization, and related topics.
+This repository is dedicated to sharing knowledge and insights on graph technology, graph visualization, analytics, and related topics.
 Whether you're a seasoned expert or just starting your journey in the world of graphs, we invite you to explore, contribute, and engage with our content.
 This repository serves as the version-controlled home for all blog content, enabling easy contributions, reviews, and scheduling of releases.

 ## Table of Contents